Gerda Taro: Career

-Taro's career was brief, but with great impact on photojournalism, especially in war.
-Hanno Hardt described her work with Robert Capa in the Spanish Civil war in this way: "Taro and Capa helped invent the genre of modern war photography while fueling the vicarious experience of the spectator by offering an approximation of life in the conflict zone."
+Taro's career was brief, but with great impact on photojournalism, especially in a war zone.
+Hanno Hardt honored her work with Robert Capa in the Spanish Civil War.
+He said that "Taro and Capa helped invent the genre of modern war photography while fueling the vicarious experience of the spectator by offering an approximation of life in the conflict zone."

 Establishing the Robert Capa alias

-When Pohorylle moved to Paris in 1934 to escape the anti-Semitism of Hitler's Germany she met the photojournalist Endre Friedmann, a Hungarian Jew, learned photography and became his personal assistant.
+When Pohorylle moved to Paris in 1934 to escape the antisemitism of Hitler's Germany she met the photojournalist Endre Friedmann, a Hungarian Jew, learned photography and became his personal assistant.
 They fell in love.
 From October 1935, Pohorylle began to work at Maria Eisner's Alliance Photo as a picture editor.
-Pohorylle also learned to take photographs as the only way to legalize her situation; the French authorities were granting residency at that time to photojournalists, her first accreditation being dated 4 February 1936, issued by the ABC Press-Service agency in Amsterdam.
+Pohorylle also learned to take photographs because it was the only way to legalize her situation as the French authorities were granting residency at that time to photojournalists.
+Her first accreditation being dated 4 February 1936, issued by the ABC Press-Service agency in Amsterdam.
 Not only did the document authorise her resident status in France, but also allowed, and encouraged, her to work as a photojournalist.
 Then, she and Friedmann devised a plan where Friedmann claimed to be the agent of photographer Robert Capa, a name they invented.
 She introduced pictures by the fictitious American Capa to Alliance in the hope of higher royalties, but Eisner recognised his imagery and offered him a lower monthly advance of 1,100 francs in return for covering three assignments a week.
 Both took news photographs and sold them as the work of the non-existent American photographer Robert Capa; a convenient name overcoming the increasing political intolerance prevailing in Europe and attractive for the lucrative American market.
-Capa was derived from Friedmann's Budapest street nickname "Cápa" which means "Shark" in Hungarian.
-The secret did not last long, but Friedmann kept the more commercial name "Capa" for his own name, while Pohorylle adopted the professional name of "Gerda Taro" after the Japanese artist Tarō Okamoto and Swedish actress Greta Garbo.
 The two worked together to cover the events surrounding the coming-to-power of the Popular Front in 1930s France.